afoix/haru-webapp-template/README.md

 ## Technology stack
-The application is made with the technologies below:
+The application is made with the technologies:

 ### Spring-boot (and Maven)